BIGJRA/BIGJRA.github.io/reborn.md

 |Yungoos           |10 |
 |Meowth            |10 |

 Hop your way to the left, down, pick up a hidden *Potion* in a box here, then go right and pick up the *Moon Stone* here.
-If you've been dying for Delcatty or Wigglytuff, now's your chance.
 Anyways, head up the stairs here.

 Talk to Corey here, then pick up a hidden *Exp.
 Candy S* in a jar below.
 Grab the *Zinc* at the top and head back down.